Unobtainiumrock/generalized-liner-models-learning-app/GLM_NOTES.md

    $$z_i^{(t)} = \eta_i^{(t)} + (y_i - \mu_i^{(t)}) \frac{d\eta}{d\mu}\bigg|_{\mu=\mu_i^{(t)}}$$
    where $\frac{d\eta}{d\mu}$ is the derivative of the link function.

+5. You can also see that the terms in the weight column of the table show the weight entries being a direct representation of their corrseponding link functions.

 ### Why Weights Matter: A Conceptual View